 Readout Post-Processing

-This page explains how QAT’s granular readout pipeline transforms raw IQ acquisition data into state labels and numeric values.
+This page explains how QAT’s granular readout pipeline transforms raw IQ acquisition data into integer state keys and numeric values.
 For shot-level filtering (pre-selection and post-selection), see Shot Selection (Pre & Post).

 Pipeline order: